moyano83/Designing-Data-Intensive-Applications/README.md

 #### Relational Versus Document Databases Today
 ##### Which data model leads to simpler application code?
-If the data in your application has a document-like structure (i.e., a tree of one-to- many relationships, where typically the entire tree is loaded at once), use a document model.
+If the data in your application has a document-like structure (i.e., a tree of one-to-many relationships, where typically the entire tree is loaded at once), use a document model.
 The document model still needs to have access patterns for nested structures.
 If many-to-many relationships are needed, you are most likely to use a relational model.
 Usually highly interconnected data is more efficiently represented with the relational model and graph models.